kubaam/binance-api-trading-bot/README.md

 keeps the strategy focused on the most liquid markets without manual intervention.

+## Market Regime Detection

+The bot trains a Hidden Markov Model (HMM) to categorize market regimes.
+Training now uses historical data from several tickers by default (`BTCUSDC`, `ETHUSDC` and `BNBUSDC`) for a more robust model.
+You can override this list with the `REGIME_TRAINING_TICKERS` environment variable.

 ## Troubleshooting

 If the bot exits with a `TimeoutError` during startup, it usually means the